AgencyAnalytics

 • Link Building: Backlink Analytics, Backlink Audit, and Link Building Tool.

-Best for: Agencies with clients who rely heavily on local SEO.
+Best for: Agencies with clients who rely heavily on local SEO and are looking for backlink opportunities to support a client's organic growth.
 Aside from tracking the top performing links according to geographic region, this feature takes competitor analysis to another level.
 With its backlink tools, Semrush is a powerful SEO tool to help your clients achieve their goals.
 Automate your Semrush backlink reporting with presentation-ready reports and dashboards directly from the AgencyAnalytics platform.

 Majestic is an excellent option for a backlink checking tool if you don’t want all of the other SEO bells and whistles.
 The platform also features ‘Flow’ scores which rate websites on trust, citation, and visibility.
 Again, these all feed into a link building strategy as meaningful content plays an important role.